Honeycutt Counseling, LLC offers online sessions only at this time.

 - Childhood Neglect; the invisible wound

 Process Groups give people the opportunity to connect with others who are on a similar path.
 Each participant is screened for group readiness and appropriate placement.
 Participants will be led through guided imagery, asked to journal, and share if they would like.
 Participants will learn how to apply techniques used in therapy to everyday life experiences.
 Interpersonal processing is the portion of the group experience when members speak for their current thoughts or emotions.
 These processes facilitate intimate and rich connection with others.
 Participants will also learn tips on how to remain centered with difficult people.
 Participants can use the group process to help them identify blind spots (i.e., parts of themselves of which they are not aware or with which they may be blended).
 Process groups meet for two hours, every other week.

 Julie is not currently available for speaking engagements or workshops.

 - The Spiritual Disciplines and Our Many Parts

 - Spirit, Mind, and Body: Spiritual Reflections

 - Integrating Internal Family Systems with Judeo-Christian Theology

-Please contact Julie for more information about cost and availability.
+Please contact Julie for more information about cost and future availability.

 Click on the Workshops page for more information about previous speaking engagements Julie has offered.